-Ethnic NY: Chinatown, Little Italy, African Burial Ground & Irish Five Points
+Ethnic NY: Chinatown, Little Italy & the African Burial Ground

-Pay respects at the African Burial Ground National Monument in the midst of NYC’s courthouse district.
-This burial ground for both free and enslaved NY residents of African descent was lost to history for centuries and only discovered and resurrected in the 1970's.
-The Visitor Center offers exhibits and a powerful video.
-It is a moving and somber tribute to dark period of NY's history.
+Lastly, off of Columbus Park, there is the African Burial Ground National Monument, in the heart of NYC’s courthouse district.
+Discovered only in the 1970s, this cemetery for both free and enslaved residents of African descent was lost to history for centuries.
+It is a moving and somber tribute to a dark period of our history.